jiacheh4/Sirius-3/docs/final.md

 ## Project summary:

-In this project, our goal is to let agent protect villagers and kill zombies.
+In this project, our goal is to let agent protect villager and kill zombie.
 We do this by using deep reinforcement learning, which is a combination of deep learning and reinforcement learning.
-By randomly choosing actions at the beginning, agent will learn from the algorithm and start to choose the best action or move it should do to accomplish our goal.
+The reason we choose this algorithm is - The villager and zombie are controlled by the game AI itself.
+Both the agent and the villager is the potential attacking target of the zombie.
+So how villager and zombie behave is unpredictable.
+Plus the possible postions of all these three units on the map could over ten thousands, the actual possible state could way more than this number.
+The traditional q-learning algorithm can't handle this amount of possbile state efficiently.
+But we know that neural network is good at processing such scale of numbers.
+Thus we replace the q-function with neural newtwork, and this becomes our final algorithm - deep reinforcement learning.

 ## Approach: